Knowledge graphSettings

 Where UDP fits best

-• Real-time multimedia (VoIP, video calling, streaming)
+• Realtime media (VoIP, video calls, streaming)

 • Online games and interactive applications